 The original Bluetooth workaround

 Before the 13.0.0 update, Switch and Switch Lite owners had to resort to Bluetooth adapters and dongles to use wireless headsets with the Switch.
 Thankfully that's all in the past.
-However, if your favorite headphones won't connect using the new method for some reason, an adapter might still fix the problem for you.
+However, if your favorite headphones won't connect using the new Bluetooth method for some reason, an adapter might still fix the problem for you.

 There are plenty of amazing Bluetooth adapters you can use to pair your wireless headphones with the Nintendo Switch Lite.
 Like the Genki Bluetooth Audio Adapter, for example.
 This handy gadget can pair two wireless headphones simultaneously for multiplayer purposes and has an extra USB-C port so you can plug in a charger while playing the Switch Lite.
 Though there is a catch — reviews on Amazon have pointed out a noticeable amount of latency when pairing the Genki with wireless earbuds, and the Genki has a hefty premium price tag.

 Another good example is the HomeSpot Bluetooth Transmitter.
-This adaptor can pair with wireless headphones and Airpods with little to no latency; it has a built-in microphone and features dual audios channels for multiple headphones.
+This adaptor can pair with wireless headphones and Airpods with little to no latency; it has a built-in microphone and features dual audio channels for multiple headphones.
 You can adjust the codec frequency for the optimal auditory experience.
 However, the HomeSpot doesn't have an extra USB-C port to plug in a charger while playing like the Genki, and HomeSpot can't fit over protective cases.

 With these options, you will be able to communicate with your friends online or in the same household as you play your games.
 So grab your favorite headphones, plug in your Bluetooth adapter, and enjoy gaming on the Nintendo Switch Lite.